hanzhi713/image-collage-maker/README.md

   --salient             Make photomosaic for salient objects only (default:
                         False)
   --lower_thresh LOWER_THRESH
-                        The threshold for saliency detection (default: 127) --background BACKGROUND BACKGROUND BACKGROUND
+                        The threshold for saliency detection, between 0.0 and 1.0 (default: 0.5) --background BACKGROUND BACKGROUND BACKGROUND
                         Background color in RGB for non salient part of the image (default: (255, 255, 255))